Jade-Fountain/SpookyOLD/README.md

 ## Spooky Blueprint Structure

-###Terms and definitions:
+Terms and definitions:

-#### Spooky Fusion Plant - main class for interacting with Spooky
+#### Spooky Fusion Plant
+Main class for interacting with Spooky.
+#### Spirit
-#### Spirit - a blueprint which sends data from a tracking device to a Spooky Fusion Plant
+A blueprint which sends data from a tracking device to a Spooky Fusion Plant.
+#### Skeleton
-#### Skeleton - a blueprint class which serves as the output of the Spooky Fusion Plant
+A blueprint class which serves as the output of the Spooky Fusion Plant.
+#### Graveyard
-#### Graveyard - a blueprint which links together multiple spirits and a single skeleton to configure the sensor fusion process
+A blueprint which links together multiple spirits and a single skeleton to configure the sensor fusion process.
+#### Toys
-#### Toys - Extra UE4 assets designed for demonstrating Spooky
+Extra UE4 assets designed for demonstrating Spooky.